tbmihailov/overleaf-backup-tool/README.md

    ├── projects.json
 ```

-projects.json contain the metadata about the projects in Overleaf.
+projects.json contains the metadata about the projects in Overleaf.
-Successfully backed up projects will not be downloaded again if they are not marked as changed in Overleaf.
+Successfully backed up projects will not be downloaded again if they are not changed in Overleaf.

 ## Contribute